tracon/django-nexmo/README.md

 ## Basic usage

-The `nexmo` apps gives you access to a shortcut to send text messages easily.
+The `nexmo` app gives you access to a shoot-and-forget shortcut to send text messages easily.

     from nexmo import send_message
     send_message('+33612345678', 'My sms message body')

 Is that all?
 Yes… for now.
+Messages sent this way aren't saved anywhere though.

+## Typical usage

+The `nexmo` app typical usage will be sending messages and tracking delivery process and receiving messages.

+Sending messages is little bit harder than basic usage:

+    from nexmo import OutboundMessage
+    message = OutboundMessage(message=u'My sms message body', to=u'+123465789', external_reference=u'test')
+    message.send()

+Nexmo allows 5 messages per second.
+If you are throttled, EnvironmentError is raised.

+External reference allows you to mark messages however you want.
+If you want to track which app send the message or which user account was used or whatever you want, you can put it there.

+All messages sent this way is saved to the database.
+Delivery statuses are also saved to the database.

+If you have inbound number from Nexmo, you can receive text messages.
+Multi-part messages are supported.

+All text messages can be read from admin-panel.

 ## Advanced usage